 New challenges face the UWS Myanmar team every day, but remoteness is a challenge UWS are well acquainted with.
 We teach the unreached.
 We work in some of the poorest and most remote regions in the world to improve educational opportunities for children who need them most.
 In Myanmar, even to visit the remote areas we work in, an application needs to be made to the state authorities; a business visa is essential.

 Myanmar has recently suffered widespread political repression and ethnic conflict and remains one of the world’s poorest countries.
 Over recent years Myanmar has dramatically changed; it is a country in political transition.
 Consequently, formalising our relationship with the autonomous Shan State government and local education system is all the more important.
 UWS have met with the Minister of Education for the Shan State, who has endorsed our work and given us the licence to operate.

 These are just some of the day-to-day challenges that UWS faces when teaching the unreached.
-Nonetheless, UWS remains determined.
-By January 2016, UWS will have enrolled over 2,000 children across 12 schools in Myanmar.
+Nonetheless, UWS remains determined to transform the futures of some of the country’s poorest communities.